Inheriting and Bequeathing Firearms in California

 How to Get a California Gun Trust

 A California Gun Trust can ensure that you are in compliance with the laws governing gun ownership and transfer.
 It is professionally recommended to not attempt to establish a gun trust on your own.
 Any mistakes that occur on your gun trust would cause you to be penalized.
+Establishing a California Gun Trust is a highly specialized area of estate planning that goes beyond standard trust drafting.
+It requires an in-depth understanding of both federal NFA regulations and California’s unique and often complex firearm laws, including recent legislative changes.

 Benefits of a California Gun Trust